 How Safe Is Anesthesia?
-5 Things You Should Know
+5 Common Concerns

 For some people, anesthesia is one of the scariest parts of surgery.
 Do you wonder about the risks?
 An anesthesiologist responds to common questions about safety, particularly general anesthesia.